 Develop a series of project concepts, compelling stories, visual presentations to be used for fundraising, ideally targeted to different potential contributors.

-Since MOP9, these recommendations have been implemented to varying degress by the Finance Committee, Secretariat and the Fundraising Manager.
+Since MOP9, these recommendations have been implemented to varying degrees by the Finance Committee, Secretariat and the Fundraising Manager.
 This report elaborates the progress of each recommended actions.

 Progress 1: Establish a benchmark that would build a shared understanding about funding levels being contributed to national and international Flyway priority actions to form the basis about how to expand those resources.